 INTRODUCTION

 ARM 15 was given the task to review all IALA documentation relating to AIS.
-Some 40 documents were identified and a degree of duplication exists as well as the bulk appear to be close to a decade old.
+Some 40 documents were identified and a degree of duplication exists, as well as the bulk appearing to be close to a decade old.

 PROPOSAL